wayoh22/Easton-Arrow-Spine-Calculator/ReadMe.md

 # Easton Nock On Arrow Spine Calculator

 ---
 A simplified version of the first script I ever wrote.
-This calculator takes in your arrow shaft, grain insert, draw length, and bow poundage and then tells you which arrow spine you should use according to the spine chart below.
+This calculator takes in your grain insert, draw length, and bow poundage and then tells you which arrow spine you should use according to the spine chart below.

 ---